huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

 	* `cce.t2.medium` - medium-scale HA physical machine cluster (up to 100 nodes).
 	* `cce.t2.large` - large-scale HA physical machine cluster (up to 500 nodes).

 * `cluster_version` - (Optional, String, ForceNew) For the cluster version, defaults to the latest supported version.
-To learn which cluster versions are available, choose Dashboard > Buy Cluster on the CCE console.
   Changing this parameter will create a new cluster resource.

 * `cluster_type` - (Optional, String, ForceNew) Cluster Type, possible values are VirtualMachine, BareMetal and ARM64.
 Defaults to *VirtualMachine*.
   Changing this parameter will create a new cluster resource.

 * `description` - (Optional, String) The Cluster description.

-* `billing_mode` - (Optional, Int, ForceNew) Charging mode of the cluster, which is 0 (on demand).
-Changing this parameter will create a new cluster resource.

-* `extend_param` - (Optional, Map, ForceNew) Extended parameter.
-Changing this parameter will create a new cluster resource.

 * `vpc_id` - (Required, String, ForceNew) The ID of the VPC used to create the node.
 Changing this parameter will create a new cluster resource.

 * `subnet_id` - (Required, String, ForceNew) The ID of the subnet used to create the node  which should be configured with a *DNS address*.
   Changing this parameter will create a new cluster resource.

 * `highway_subnet_id` - (Optional, String, ForceNew) The ID of the high speed network used to create bare metal nodes.
   Changing this parameter will create a new cluster resource.

-* `service_network_cidr` - (Optional, String, ForceNew) Service network segment.
-Changing this parameter will create a new cluster resource.

 * `container_network_type` - (Required, String, ForceNew) Container network parameters.
 Possible values:

-	* `overlay_l2` - An overlay_l2 network built for containers by using Open vSwitch(OVS)
+	* `overlay_l2` - An overlay_l2 network built for containers by using Open vSwitch(OVS).
 	* `underlay_ipvlan` - An underlay_ipvlan network built for bare metal servers by using ipvlan.
 	* `vpc-router` - An vpc-router network built for containers by using ipvlan and custom VPC routes.
 	* `eni` - A Yangtse network built for cce turbo cluster.
 The container network deeply integrates the native ENI capability of VPC,